QuintoJuma/honeybee-connectivity-across-East-Africa/README.md

 ### 🌸 Flowering Index (FI)
 A phenology-derived metric of floral resource availability based on MODIS NDVI time series.
+(File was too big)- Reachout to meltusquinto@gmail.com for the raster

 Key characteristics:
 - Captures seasonal flowering pulses